 If you're moving your sessions online this week, here are some notes about kids.
 At TeamUp, we work from home.
-Lots of us have children and teenagers.
-A few of us even have new babies.
+Lots of us have children and teenagers, and a few of us even have new babies.
 While we don't teach fitness classes, we do have a lot of experience mixing our professional lives with our family soundscapes.

 With schools already shut or shutting soon, some of your clients will have kids in the background.
-And if you have kids at home, then delivering those sessions might have to get child-friendly too.
-This article explores some ways that you can help your clients and keep your business running, even with little ones running around.
+And if you have kids at home, your online sessions might have to get child-friendly too.
+This article explores some ways that you can help your clients and keep your classes productive, even with little ones running around.

 Switching some or all sessions online

 Many businesses are preparing or already switching sessions to be online.
 There are a range of benefits to doing this, not least because you can keep members healthy and working towards their goals during a lockdown.

 Running online sessions with your kids

 If you don't have childcare you could try running the sessions with your kids.
 Ask them if they would help you instruct the session and accept that it won't be as easy but it will be very humanising, especially if your clients have kids too.
 If it's simply not possible, then you may be restricted to quiet times or evenings and early mornings.